Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 Frozen still, but not dead"

-goes into more of a mid-paced riff after the blitzkrieg opening.
-The middle section is atmospheric and utilizes some acoustic
+then goes into more of a mid-paced riff after the blitzkrieg opening.
+The middle section is atmospheric and utilizes some

-or clean guitar, with Tobias screaming in almost a ritualistic manner.
-A lengthy lead solo followes this, lasting for quite
+acoustic or clean guitar, with Tobias screaming in almost a ritualistic manner.
+A lengthy lead solo followes this, lasting

 track takes you deeper into the shadowy depths.
 The riffs are haunting and the backing choir adds to this.
 As with the rest